yapeansa/yapeansa/README.md

 ### :man_technologist: About Me :

 Hello, my name is Yago Pereira.
-I'm 29 years old, borned in Três Rios - RJ - and currently living in Juiz de Fora - MG - where I graduated with the bachelors degree in Mathematics at Universidade Federal de Juiz de Fora - [UFJF](http://ufjf.br).
+I'm 29 years old, borned in Três Rios - RJ - and currently living in Juiz de Fora - MG - where I graduated with bachelors degree in Mathematics at Universidade Federal de Juiz de Fora - [UFJF](http://ufjf.br).
 Today I'm a student at this very institution in the masters degree program in Mathematics.
 Also, I'm studying front-end web development and Python for data science at [Alura](https://alura.com.br).

 ---